-The larger the pump, the more energy it uses so it's a good idea to install the smallest pump possible for your pool.
-Generally, a 750 Watt or smaller pump is sufficient for residential pools but it's a good idea to have your equipment inspected by a licensed Pool and Spa technician to ensure your equipment is operating optimally.
+The larger the pump, the more power it uses so it's a good idea to install the smallest pump needed for your pool.
+Generally, a 750 Watt or smaller pump is sufficient for residential pools but it's a good idea to have your equipment inspected by a licensed pool and spa technician to ensure your equipment is operating optimally.